Jooyaro/Longitudinal-Data-Modeling/README.md

 # Longitudinal-Data-Modeling
-This is a final team project for coursework EPSY587 at UIUC(SP2023).
+This was a final team project for coursework EPSY587 at UIUC(SP2023).

 Data: The data for this study is from the National Youth Longitudinal Study (6,287 observations of 7 variables with no missing data).
 The NYLS survey was conducted over four years (from 1976 to 1980), and respondents answered a questionnaire every year.